jokuta01/jokuta01/README.md

 - 📚 I’m studying Computer Information Systems with a concentration of being a Programmer/Analyst.

-- 🤔 I'm learning
+- 🤔 I'm learning about HTML, C++, a tad bit of Java,

 - 👨🏻‍💻 Love programming and resolving problems

-- 🧠 I like to learn something new
+- 🧠 In my free time I want to learn how to become a better programmer

-- 📫 How to reach me **dejohns2@wsc.edu**
+- 📫 How to reach me **kutalujosue@gmail.com**

 - 💬 Connect?
-Lets get social @ **https://www.linkedin.com/in/dljohnson1234/**
+Lets get social @ **linkedin soon**

-I have held numerous IT positions including software analyst and project management for world market leaders.
-I have a wide range of technology experience ranging from microcomputer support to programming in numerous languages utilizing a variety of databases and hardware platforms.
+Currently, I have had no jobs in th IT field but, I did job shadow the IT department at Columbus Hospital.

 ### Education